 Photodynamic therapy.
-This is a combination treatment for actinic keratosis (see Risk Factors and Prevention).
+This is a combination treatment for actinic keratoses (see Risk Factors and Prevention).
 First, a topical medication called aminolevulinic acid (Levulan) is applied over areas with many actinic keratoses.
 Then this area is exposed to a special light-emitting device for several minutes to a few hours.
 The aminolevulinic acid makes the skin very sensitive, so the procedure can be painful.
 Your doctor may recommend taking pain medication before the procedure.
 In addition, the chemical makes the skin very sensitive to the sun, so it is important to avoid sun exposure and wear protective glasses, clothing, and sunscreen for a few days after the procedure.
-The skin will remain very red and irritated for a few days, but the actinic keratoses quickly disappear once the redness goes away.
+The skin will remain very irritated for a few days, but the actinic keratoses quickly disappear once the irritation goes away.

 Freezing.
 This procedure, which is also called cryotherapy, uses liquid nitrogen to freeze and destroy abnormal cells.
 It is usually used to treat precancerous skin conditions.
 The liquid nitrogen will sting when it is first applied to the skin, and then the skin will blister and shed off.
 More than 1 freezing may be needed.
-Sometimes this procedure leaves a pale scar.
+Sometimes this procedure leaves a scar.